pasqLisena/rdf-translator/README.md

 > Convert between rdf formats

-It is a javascript connector for the [rdf-translator](http://rdf-translator.appspot.com/) APIs.
+It is a javascript connector for the [rdf-translator](http://rdf-translator.appspot.com/) APIs using Promises.

 ## Install